Edgar-P-yan/node-systray-v2/README.md

 # For Yarn, use the command below.
 yarn add node-systray-v2
 ```

+## TODO
+- Add more examples and docs with screenshots
+- Submenus, dividers, fixes, most of which can be taken from awesome but now unmaintained fork [felixhao28/node-systray](https://github.com/felixhao28/node-systray)
+- Write some tests (maybe even e2e)

 ## Preview
 Source code of this preview is at [./examples/preview/](./examples/preview/).